-4. Select:

-- Copy to copy the selection to the target project. - Move From Current Project to move the selection to the target project. - Move From All Projects to move the selection from all projects to the target project. - 5.
-Click OK to move or copy the selection.
+- 4. Click one of the following: - Copy to copy the selection to the target project. - Move From Current Project to move the selection to the target project. - Move From All Projects to move the selection from all projects to the target project. - 5.
+Click OK to apply the selected actions.